This old-fashioned recipe for Scottish barley kale broth is so simple and easy, yet packed with wholesome savoury fresh flavours.

 - Reheat leftover soup until piping hot.

 - For gluten-free kale barley broth use a gluten-free stock and replace the barley with a rice of your choice.
-Although do bear in mind different cooking times.
+As marmite [yeast extract] is not gluten-free it can be replaced with a certified gluten-free yeast extract or 2 tablespoons of Tamari soy sauce or liquid coconut aminos.

 Nutrition